bpoplauschi/bpoplauschi.github.io/_posts/2020-05-15-ios-dev-tools.markdown

 5. **[SourceTree](http://www.sourcetreeapp.com/)** - git, mercurial, svn (svn via git) client

-Over the last years, I started working more and more with git (almost all projects are git hosted) and GitHub, as it's a very powerfull dev platform with a lot of integrations (like CI toos, ...).
+Over the last years, I started working more and more with git (almost all projects are git hosted) and GitHub, as it's a very powerful dev platform with a lot of integrations (like CI tools, ...).
 GitLab and BitBucket are good alternatives that offer free private repos (where GitHub only offers free open-source repos and you need to pay for the private ones).
 GitLab is a company I follow and admire, they have a very interesting trajectory and have always been a "remote" company with high standards.

 ### **Continuous Integration**